10 Things to Pack, 10 Things to Leave Behind: 2023 Edition

 It’s that time of the year again.
-We’re halfway through the summer and back-to-school displays are starting to pop up in stores.
-If you’re #GordonBound, you know that Move-in Day is one month away, and you’re probably wondering what to bring or buy for your new college dorm room.
+If you’re #GordonBound, you know that Move-in Day is August 18, and you’re probably wondering what to bring or buy for your new college dorm room.
 We’re here to save you some of the trouble—by identifying the 10 things you need to pack and the 10 you’re better off leaving behind.

 New England winters hit hard, but your first cold-away-from-home will hit harder.
 Arm yourself with a Kleenex box or two so that you don’t end up rubbing your nose raw with rough napkins from the dining hall.